Waisenhaus Zürich: Architecture

-The buildings was rebuilt for a last time between 1868 and 1878, and probably the present Giacometti entrance area in 1890, and the last original structures of the Oetenbach nunnery may have been removed by as original 1901 plans by Ferdinand Curti and Hermann Fietz suggest.
-The lack of space and the separation of prisoners by criminal categories ordered by the then new criminal law, initiated the design and construction of a new detention center for modern principles, and so in the night of 8 to 9 October 1901, the prisoners were moved to the new prison Pöschwies in Regensdorf.
-In the same year, the remaining monastery area passed into the possession of the city of Zürich.
-The remaining Oetenbach building were broken in 1901/02, but the Waisenhaus, meaning orphanage, was preserved in favor of an administrative center, that in 1904/1905 took place at the former Sihlbühl which then was separated by the easterly Uraniastrasse and the building complex housing the Urania Sternwarte.
+The buildings were rebuilt for a last time between 1868 and 1878, and probably the present Giacometti entrance area in 1890, and the last original structures of the Oetenbach nunnery may have been removed by as original 1901 plans by Ferdinand Curti and Hermann Fietz suggest.

+The lack of space and the separation of prisoners by criminal categories ordered by the then new criminal law, initiated the design and construction of a new detention centre for modern principles.
+So, in the night of 8 to 9 October 1901, the prisoners were moved to the new prison Pöschwies in Regensdorf.
+In the same year, the remaining monastery area passed into the possession of the city of Zurich.
+The remaining Oetenbach building was broken in 1901/02, but the Waisenhaus was preserved in favour of an administrative centre, that in 1904/1905 took place at the former Sihlbühl which then was separated by the easterly Uraniastrasse and the building complex housing the Urania Sternwarte.

-The building remained unused until 1911, and when the Stadthaus was rebuilt and the neighbouring Amthaus buildings were erected by Gustav Gull it became the present headquarters of the police department of the city of Zürich, meaning in German Stadtpolizei Zürich.
+The building remained unused until 1911, and when the Stadthaus was rebuilt and the neighbouring Amthaus buildings were erected by Gustav Gull it became the present headquarters of the Stadtpolizei Zürich, the city police department.

 Giacometti Halle

 Gustav Gull integrated the Stadhaus building between 1911 and 1914 in the Urania complex, and the former cellar at the entrance floor of the Waisenhaus building was redesigned on behalf of Emil Klöti by Augusto Giacometti between 1923 and 1925 with vault and wall paintings, which are considered as a work of art of national importance.
-On occasion of the total renovation of the office building, the so-called Giacometti Halle was extensively renovated from 1985 to 2000.
+On the occasion of the total renovation of the office building, the so-called Giacometti Halle was extensively renovated from 1985 to 2000.

 Cultural heritage of national importance

-The building and Augusto Giacometti's fresco are, as part of the building ensemble at that area, listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
+The building and Augusto Giacometti's fresco are, as part of the building ensemble in that area, listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.